 - Loss of a relationship or a loved one.
 Losing a loved one to death, relocation, or other circumstances can be life-changing.
 It can cause an onset of sadness, fear, or loneliness.
 This feeling can become so bad that it begins to impact other areas of life negatively.

 - Anxiety disorders.
 Teens are forced to deal with many issues in today's society.
 It's normal for feelings of extreme anxiety to surface.
 In fact, anxiety impacts up to 40 million adults in the United States.
-The condition is treatable with therapy and receiving treatment early on could prevent the condition from worsening as teens grow older.
-It may be challenging for some teens to speak in front of others, which makes it difficult for them to participate in class.
+The condition is treatable with therapy, and receiving treatment early on could prevent the condition from worsening as teens grow older.
+It may be challenging for some teens to speak in front of others, making it difficult for them to participate in class.
 Some live in fear that something bad will happen to them; this is when therapy for teens should be considered.

 - Self-esteem issues.
 Almost every teen will experience issues with their self-esteem at some point in life.
-Some instances are more severe than others, and when gone untreated, the teen becomes at risk of experiencing other issues such as substance abuse or depression.
+Some instances are more severe than others, and when gone untreated, the teen becomes at risk of experiencing other issues such as substance use disorder or depression.
 Therapy is a positive approach to help teens cope with low self-esteem.

 Before Scheduling The Initial Teen Therapy Appointment